uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/unit-plan/unit-plan.md

 # See teaching this in action

-An example of teaching this can be viewed at at [1:09:56 in this video](https://www.youtube.com/watch?time_continue=3748&v=LH7cNtnV5DY).
+An example of teaching this can be viewed at [1:09:56 in this video](https://www.youtube.com/watch?time_continue=3748&v=LH7cNtnV5DY).

 {panel end}